TinyStuff/TinyPubSub/README.md

 # TinyPubSub
 Worlds smallest pub/sub thingy created mostly for Xamarin Forms but should also work else where...

+## WHY SHOULD I USE IT?

+This lib should be used when you want to easily register to events within a small app.
+It's not meant for data transfer (at least not at this point), it's not thread safe and it's not finished. :)

+### EXAMPLE
+I have a view that shows ducks.
+This is my main view.
+When I edit ducks on another view and the main page is covered I still want the main view to get new ducks before I return to it.
+I don't want the MainPage to start loading when it gets displayed.
+Then the main view can listen for the "ducks-added" event and run an action when that happens.
+Later on when I create a new function in the system, I can trust that if I publish an event on the "ducks-added" channel, all my other views subscribing to that event will get notified.

+And by following some patterns regarding the NavigationPage(...) we can also make sure that the subscriptions are removed when the view go out of scope.

+It's designed with MVVM in mind.
+Subscription to new events should be done in the ViewModel and the Unsubscription should be made automatically when pages are popped (see usage).

 It's not meant to solve world problems so if you want a robust and mature pub/sub framework then there are plenty others out there to use.
+This is bare metal.

 ## STATE